Wednesday, November 30, 2016

 Helleborus ‘COSEH 740’ shows well in indoor and outdoor spaces.
 The plant’s pleasantly arching shape frames an attractive palette of white flowers and dark green leaves and offers the enchantment of a lengthy winter to spring flowering season.

-closeup of Helleborus ‘COSEH 740’ flower, image included in patent application filed March 31, 2010, with United States Patent and Trademark Office: Josef Heuger, Public Domain, via U.S. Patent and Trademark Office
+closeup of Helleborus ‘COSEH 740’ flower, image included in patent application filed Wednesday, March 31, 2010, as application number 12/798346, with the United States Patent and Trademark Office (USPTO); United States Plant Patent No. US PP22,022; Date of Patent July 5, 2011: Josef Heuger, Public Domain, via U.S. Patent and Trademark Office

 Acknowledgment